VirtualAgentics/virtualagentics-documents/Phase1/Publish_Agent_Design_Specification.md

 (*If using a CMS API or database, those would appear here, but Phase 1 uses S3 for content presumably.*)

 ## 4.4 External Service Calls

+- **Possibly CloudFront Invalidation API**:
-Possibly CloudFront Invalidation API: If the site is served via CloudFront, after uploading new content, the agent might call CloudFront to invalidate the cache for that content or update an index page.
-If so, it requires an external AWS API call (cloudfront:CreateInvalidation).
+  If the site is served via CloudFront, after uploading new content, the agent might call CloudFront to invalidate the cache for that content or update an index page.
+If so, it requires an external AWS API call (`cloudfront:CreateInvalidation`).
-Not sure if Phase 1 includes a CloudFront distribution for site, but likely yes if static site approach.
+  - Not sure if Phase 1 includes a CloudFront distribution for site, but likely yes if static site approach.
 We'll include it as a possible call.

+- **Possibly Email/Slack Notification**:
-Possibly Email/Slack Notification: Not a core requirement, but one could imagine the Publish agent pinging a Slack channel “New article published: {title}”.
+  Not a core requirement, but one could imagine the Publish agent pinging a Slack channel “New article published: {title}”.
 If that were done, it’d be an external webhook call.
 Phase 1 didn’t specify it, so skip.

-If the architecture was different (like publishing to WordPress via REST API), that would be external.
+- If the architecture was different (like publishing to WordPress via REST API), that would be external.
 However, it appears we stick to AWS static site.
 So:
-CloudFront: if needed (external to Lambda in the sense of a separate AWS service API).
+  - **CloudFront**: if needed (external to Lambda in the sense of a separate AWS service API).
-Otherwise, no third-party services.
+  - Otherwise, no third-party services.

 ## 5. Inputs & Outputs
 ### 5.1 Input Catalogue
 Inputs come from the ReviewCompleted event and any referenced data: